The JoR Hour – What , How & more …

 (*) 7.5 % Orange increased to 25%

-(*) Children attempt to speak in broken English whenever they can.
+(*) Children attempted to speak in English whenever they could with the volunteers.

 We have ‘-‘ group just to create 2 groups within a level.
-The ‘-‘ group is a bit lower than the regular Group i.w RED- < RED
+The ‘-‘ group is a bit lower than the regular Group i.e RED- < RED